corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/observability/metrics/crypto-worker.md

     `sign` request.
 Additionally, there are more detailed metrics related to key caches and the 'sign' operation itself.
   * `SigningService.findMySigningKeys`: The `findMySigningKeys` operation sends a set of keys to the crypto worker, which then filters and returns the keys owned by the calling virtual node.
-    Regarding metrics for the `findMySigningKeys` operation, the following metrics are related to the time taken to handle the entire `findMySigningKeys` request.
+    The metrics in the following table are related to the time taken to handle the entire `findMySigningKeys` request.
 Additionally, there are metrics related to key caches.

 * Admin or other requests, which involve operations such as creating a new key (pair) for a virtual node, or list